xstrengthofonex/social-networking-kata/API.md

 [{
 	"userId" : "123e4567-e89b-12d3-a456-426655440000",
 	"username" : "Alice",
-	"about" : "I love playing the pianno and travel.", },{
+	"about" : "I love playing the piano and travel.",
+},{
 	"userId" : "093f2342-e89b-12d3-a456-426655440000",
 	"username" : "Bob",